testing-library/jest-dom/README.md

   `collapse`
 - it does not have its css property `opacity` set to `0`
 - its parent element is also visible (and so on up to the top of the DOM tree)
+- it does not have the [`hidden`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden) attribute

 #### Examples